-The Supreme Court has not addressed whether there is reasonable expectation of privacy in email or fax communications stored with third-party electronic communications service providers.
-The Supreme Court has held that there is a reasonable expectation of privacy in other forms of communications, such as telephone communications and mail.
+The Supreme Court has not addressed whether there is reasonable expectation of privacy in email communications stored with third-party electronic communication service providers.
+It has held that there is a reasonable expectation of privacy in other forms of communication, such as telephone and mail.
 In Katz v.
-United States, the Court found that telephone users were "surely entitled to assume that the words . . . utter[ed] into the mouthpiece w[ould] not be broadcast to the world," leading to a holding that has brought telephone conversations fully under the shelter of the Fourth Amendment.
+United States, the Court found that telephone users were "surely entitled to assume that the words . . . utter[ed] into the mouthpiece w[ould] not be broadcast to the world, leading to a holding that has brought telephone conversations fully under the shelter of the Fourth Amendment.
 In United States v.
-Jacobsen, the Court found that "[1]etters and other sealed packages are in the general class of effects in which the public at large has a legitimate expectation of privacy," based on the premise that a search arises any time the government "infringes upon 'an
+Jacobsen, the Court found that "[1]etters and other sealed packages are in the general class of effects in which the public at large has a legitimate expectation of privacy," based on the premise that a search arises any time the government "infringes upon 'an expectation of privacy that society is prepared to consider reasonable."
+In the more recent 2010 case, City of Ontario, California v.
+Quon, the Supreme Court addressed the reasonableness of a government employer's search of text messages sent and